 Complaints against the Police must be made in writing within six months from the alleged acts or omissions.
-If the complaint is made at a police station, a senior officer is encouraged to resolve the complaint informally.
+If the complaint is made at a police station, a senior officer must notify the Ombudsman of the complaint and is encouraged to resolve the complaint informally.
 To make a complaint, please use the police complaint form.

-You can complain about any alleged unsatisfactory conduct by a police officer.
+You can complain about any alleged unsatisfactory conduct by a police officer in the performance of the police officer's duty.

-For more information on making a maladministration complaint, see the complaints page on our website.
+For more information on making a police complaint, see the complaints page on our website.